tpkn/page-check/README.md

 ### options.clones
 **Type**: _Boolean_
 **Default**: `false`
-If set to `true`, the same errors will be removed from the list
+If set to `false`, the same errors will be removed from the list

 ### options.filter